 Components Description zenon Runtime The process data for the HTML5 visualization is provided by a zenon Runtime (server or client).
-HTML Web Engine (on page 59) The HTML Web Engine is for the provision of process screens as a HTML5 web page.
+HTML Web Engine (on page 59) The HTML Web Engine is for the provision of process screens as an HTML5 web page.
 The user interface is called up and displayed on the visualization end device using a web browser.
-No special software installation or software plug-in on the end device is required for this.
+Neither special software installation nor a software plug-in are required on the end device.
 Process data for the visualization is taken from zenon Runtime.
-Note: The HTML web engine processes process data for the purpose of visualization and operation by the HTML web client.
+Note: The HTML Web Engine processes process data for the purpose of visualization and operation by the HTML web client.
 The process data is only administered by zenon Runtime.
-IIS publishing service (on page 10) Services platform of Microsoft for PCs and servers.
+IIS (on page 67)publishing service (on page 10)Services platform of Microsoft for PCs and servers.
 It can be used to make documents and files accessible in the network.
-The HTML web engine uses IIS as a runtime environment and for the publishing of zenon process screens.
+The HTML Web Engine uses IIS as a runtime environment and for the publishing of zenon process screens.
 HTTPS is used as a communication protocol.
-The HTML web engine is instanced on the IIS by means of a deployment.
-Web browser (on page 44) Web browsers are special computer programs for the display of web sites in the World Wide Web or the general display of documents and data.
-Source: Deployment Tool (on page 75) Provides the HTML web engine as a web application in IIS and allows the configuration thereof.
-An existing HTML web engine instance can also be deleted.
-Web engine compiler Generates, from a zenon project, the data that the HTML web engine needs to provide HTML content for the web client.
-When translating this project data, the HTML web engine compiler checks the project contents and provides information on non-supported functions or properties.
-As a result of the translation process, a file is created that is provided to the web engine.

-SCADA Runtime Connector (on page 74)

-Serves as a communication interface to zenon Runtime.
+Deployment (on page 75) is used to instance the HTML Web Engine on the IIS.
+Web browser (on page 44) Web browsers are special computer programs for the display of documents and data, especially web sites in the World Wide Web. zenon Web Engine Deployment Tool (on page 75) Provides the HTML Web Engine as a web application in IIS and allows the configuration thereof.
+An existing HTML Web Engine instance can also be updated or deleted.
+Web engine compiler Generates, from a zenon project, the data that the HTML Web Engine needs to provide HTML5 content for the zenon Web Client.
+When translating this project data, the HTML Web Engine compiler checks the project contents and provides information on non-supported functions or properties.
+As a result of the translation process, a file is created that is provided to the Web Engine.
+SCADA Runtime Connector (on page 74) Serves as a communication interface to zenon Runtime.